What Turns Estimates Into Deadlines

 Deadlines are like bloated apps: they try to solve too many problems and do a pretty crappy job at all of them.
 Eric Elliott wrote a fantastic piece Why Deadlines Need to Drop Dead that describes all the problems they cause.
 At my last job I decided I was done with deadlines.
 It lead to some interesting experiences.
 I was the lead over a small team building out a new developer-facing product.
 Whenever my Product Manager would stop by and ask me when something was going to be done, I’d literally hand him a fortune cookie as my answer.
 Somehow we’re still friends!
 And we built a fantastic product that our customers loved, in a reasonable time frame.
 All without deadlines.

 In January I quit my job to do my own thing.
 One day I was having lunch with some friends and they asked me how everything was going.
 I told them I was absolutely loving it but that I was stressed because I needed to get my first free course (Flexbox Zombies) shipped so I could move on to creating a paid thing, and that I had already announced a launch date that was going to be impossible to hit.
 One of them said “Does anyone else find it incredibly ironic that Dave gave himself a deadline?”.
 He was so right it stung!
-I had gotten so excited about the launch of my story course that I had shared my estimate with my audience - and by sharing it had turned it into a deadline.
+I had gotten so excited about the launch of my mastery game that I had shared my estimate with my audience - and by sharing it had turned it into a deadline.

 An Estimate Shared is a Deadline